BUDGETING AND BALANCING: HELPING YOUR STUDENT MANAGE MONEY

 When going out with friends, students should try to balance cost-associated activities with free or inexpensive ones.
-BW offers an array of free and reasonably priced activities, including concerts, theatre presentations, speakers, movies, Thursday Mid-Night Madness events and more.
+BW offers an array of free and reasonably priced activities, including concerts, theatre presentations, speakers, Thursday Mid-Night Madness events and more.

 Limit credit card use